 Benefits of Organic Milk vs. Regular MilkThis post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 Is organic milk really healthier than regular milk?
 What are the benefits of organic milk?
 This guide outlines 4 reasons why you should always buy organic dairy, and why it’s worth it!

 When it comes to buying organic, there are many different ways to prioritize.
 The Dirty Dozen is a great guide to produce, but there’s more to buying organic than just produce!
 When it comes to milk and dairy, organic milk is my milk of choice.

 The reason I choose milk (instead of milk alternatives) is for a few reasons:

 - I don’t have any digestive issues when it comes to milk or lactose

 - Most milk alternatives have added sugars, preservatives and stabilizers, and I like the fact that milk just has one ingredient

 - Most milk alternatives are very low in protein (except soy milk, but I try to avoid eating too much soy), so regular low fat organic milk is better protein wise for me.

 But the most important thing I emphasize when I get questions about milk is the importance of choosing organic dairy/milk whenever you can!

 What are the Organic Requirements for Milk?